jrstrunk/tempo/README.md

 import tempo/datetime

 pub fn main() {
-  tempo.parse_any("Dec 25, 2024 at 1:00 PM")
+  // Parses any format of date, time, and/or timezone tempo.parse_any("Dec 25, 2024 at 1:00 PM")
   // -> Ok(#(Some(date), Some(time), None))

-  tempo.format_local(tempo.ISO8601Milli)
+  // Formats the current local system time tempo.format_local(tempo.ISO8601Milli)
   // -> "2024-12-25T06:04:20.534-04:00"